 1.3.2 Pre-sessional English Language

-3. If a department/school wishes to make pre-sessional study a 'condition' of entry, applicants should be offered an 8- or 12-week programme.
-These applicants will then still be required to "complete successfully" and must achieve a Pre-Sessional grade 'B' or higher.
-These regulations embody the principle that students should study for a minimum of four weeks for each 0.5 shortfall in their IELTS score.
-However, it is important to note that this rate of progress is for guidance only and progress is not guaranteed.
+3. Applicants accepted for a Pre-Sessional programme must achieve the appropriate Pre-Sessional grade for their department.
+The Pre-Sessional entry levels embody the principle that students should study for a minimum of four weeks for each 0.5 shortfall in their IELTS score.
+However, it is important to note that this rate of progress is for guidance only, and progress is not guaranteed.

-4. It is the normal expectation that Pre-sessional Programmes undertaken before the start of a new academic year should be held at Durham University.
-Pre-sessional certificates from other universities must not be accepted without prior consultation with the English Language Centre to ensure that they are a satisfactory measure of competency and with the Student Recruitment and Admissions Office to ensure that they also meet the regulatory requirements of UK Visas and Immigration.
+4. It is the normal expectation that students who wish to meet their language condition via a Pre-Sessional programme should attend a Durham University Pre-Sessional (run by DCAD staff) before the start of a new academic year.
+Pre-Sessional certificates from other universities are not accepted without prior consultation with DCAD (to ensure that they are a satisfactory measure of competency), and with the Recruitment and Admissions Office (to ensure they meet the University’s entry requirements and the regulatory requirements of UK Visas and Immigration).

-6. All students entering the University should be made aware of the free In-Sessional academic language and literacy support that is available to all international students.
-Details are available at: http://www.dur.ac.uk/englishlanguage.centre/englishlanguage.courses/currentstudents/in-sessional/.
-Individual tutorials can be booked via email@example.com.
+6. On admission to their academic programmes, students can access a range of academic language and literacy support during the academic year, including classes, one-to-one consultations and other provision offered in collaboration with departments.
+All students entering the University should be made aware of the academic language and literacy support offered by DCAD that is available to all students.
+Details are available at: